jneira/retwis-clj/README.md

 retwis-clj.view.common> (translate-error :format {:password "invalid"} :password #"pattern") "Password must contain at least one number, one letter and one symbol"
 ```
-For details of usage with validateur read its relevant doc strings and
+For details of that function usage with validateur read its relevant doc strings and
   [changelog](https://github.com/michaelklishin/validateur/blob/master/ChangeLog.md#optional-function-callback-to-parametrize-the-construction-of-messages).

+The i18n boilerplate could be hidden in the layout or as a ring
+middleware.
+I don't know if it exists already.
+Same for validate form input.

 ## Live instance
 The app is deployed in heroku: http://retwis-clj.herokuapp.com